Reasons for American Entry Into WWII

 Unable to continue its hopes of regional domination without an adequate supply of natural resources, the Japanese devised an alternative plan.
 They would take over the oil-rich Dutch East-Indies and British Malaya, thereby giving the nation an infinite supply of natural resources.
 However, the Japanese knew that the United States and the West would not let this happen without a fight.
 The Japanese surmised that to even the odds they would have to reduce the capabilities of the U.S. Navy in the Pacific region.
 Therefore, the plot to attack Pearl Harbor was developed.

-We all know what happened next, the attack on Pearl Harbor was initially a striking blow to the United States’ ability to wage war in the Pacific.
-Japan was left unchecked and was able to mop up what was remaining of the United States military in the Pacific, promptly taking Guam, the Philippines, British Malaya, and many other small islands and territories in short succession.
-The morning after the attack on Pearl Harbor, December 8, 1941, the United States declared war on Japan.
+The attack on Pearl Harbor on December 8, 1941, was initially a striking blow to the United States’ ability to wage war in the Pacific.
+The morning after the attack, the United States declared war on Japan.
+However, Japan had scored a tactical victory and was able to mop up what was remaining of the United States military in the Pacific, promptly taking over Guam, the Philippines, British Malaya, and many other small islands and territories in short succession.

 True to the agreement of the Tripartite Pact, Germany and Italy declared war on the United States on December 11, 1941.
 Interestingly, the United States was slow to respond to Japan militarily.
 Instead, President Roosevelt and British Prime Minister Winston Churchill devised a strategy to vanquish the European threat before fully concentrating on defeating Japan; this became known as the Europe First or Germany First strategy.
 Although Japan was a serious threat, the Allied leaders determined that they could be contained to the Pacific region; after all the Japanese were bogged down with the war in China.
 While conversely, the Nazi’s had wreaked havoc and destruction across all of Europe and even portions of Africa.